-Selecting an appropriate pediatric wheelchair, as with any mobility chair purchase, requires the professional counsel of a doctor, physical therapist, and/or occupational therapist to ensure the mobility chair fully meets the needs and size requirements of the young user.
+Selecting an appropriate pediatric or child wheelchair, as with any mobility chair purchase, requires the professional counsel of a doctor, physical therapist, and/or occupational therapist to ensure the mobility chair fully meets the needs and size requirements of the young user.

-Unlike past decades, there are a wide variety of manual and power wheelchairs on the market today that are specifically designed to address the needs of mobility-challenged children.
+Unlike past decades, there are a wide variety of manual and power wheelchairs on the market today that are specifically designed to address the needs of mobility-challenged children

 Child wheelchairs come in a range of styles, colors and options to appeal to young users.
 A number of models easily adjust to accommodate changes in size as a child grows.